Couroutines#

 This function is invoked when a

-statement is executed in the coroutine body.
-The parameterx
+co_returnstatement is executed in the coroutine body.
+The parameterxis the operand to theco_returnstatement.

 -